phil-holland/csgo-impact-rating/README.md

 Impact Rating uses a machine learning model trained on a large amount of historical data to **predict the probable winner** of a given CS:GO round, based on the current state of the round.
 A **player's Impact Rating** is then calculated as the amount by which their actions shift the predicted likelihood of their team winning the round.
 Therefore, **players are rewarded purely for making plays that improve their team's chance of winning the current round**.
 Conversely, negative Impact Rating is given when a player's actions reduce their team's chance of winning the round.

+A player's performance over the course of a complete game can be summarised with their **Average Impact Rating (AIR)** - the mean of all single-round ratings.

 ### Example

 Two simplified examples of in-game scenarios are shown in the diagram below.
 Both describe a single CT player getting a triple kill, but they only receive impact rating in one scenario.
 In the first, the CTs are left in a 5v2 situation in which they are highly favoured to subsequently win the round.
 In the second, the remaining CTs are forfeiting the round, not attempting a late retake.
 A triple kill at this point **does not alter the CT team's chance of winning the round**.